-For example, a bottle of 180ml Hawaiian Tropic Silk Hydration SPF 50 in Costa Rica costs 10,200 colones which is roughly $19.
+For example, Hawaiian Tropic Silk Hydration SPF 50 in Costa Rica costs 10,200 colones which is roughly $19.
 On Amazon this exact bottle costs $9.99.

-There are tons of sunscreens out there, here are some of our favorites.
-I prefer natural or organic sunscreens as much as possible because most sunscreens use Oxybenone, which is not only harmful to coral reefs but to humans as well.
-I also prefer lotions than sprays because I feel like I’m wasting a lot with the spray and I’ve accidentally gotten it in my eyes/mouth (I’m clumsy).
+I also prefer natural or organic sunscreens as much as possible because most sunscreens use Oxybenone, which is not only harmful to coral reefs but to humans as well.
+You can’t find many natural sunscreens in Costa Rica.

 Kiss my face

-This is my all time favorite face and neck sunscreen.
-It was recommended to me by my best friend (thank you!!) before I moved to Costa Rica and two and a half years later I’m still using it to this day.
+Kiss my Face is my all time favorite face and neck sunscreen.
+It was recommended to me by my best friend before I moved to Costa Rica and I’m still using it to this day.

 I love it because it feels light, it’s moisturizing and it’s created as naturally as possible with no parabens, no artificial fragrances, no Oxybenzone and no animal ingredients or testing.
 It seriously feels like you’re putting on a regular moisturizer instead of a sunscreen and you don’t feel like you’re wearing anything at all.